tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Question (jbettonville-stat6250): Do all quizzes have roughly the same number of questions or will the length vary widely? (i.e. Can we expect to spend roughly the same amount of time on quizzes each week, or will some require signficantly more time than others?)
 - *Question* (cnguyen77-stat6250): If students successfully complete at least 8 of the 10 scheduled quizzes by their assigned due dates, what achievement will they get?
 - *Answer* (cnguyen77-stat6250): They will earn Reading for Depth Achievement toward their course grade.
+- Question (lceballos-stat6250): If multiple students submit the same questions on github, who gets credit?

 [Course Structure Quiz, Problem 4]